Coolest Recycling Drive of 2025

 8. Remove appliance covers.
 To recover the refrigerant from the appliance, the covers have to be removed to expose the copper pipes.
 At the central collection location, once appliances are organized by type, it makes the refrigerant recovery work go faster if volunteers have removed the covers.

 Refrigerant Recovery.
 After all drop-off events have been completed, an EPA-certified technician is required to transfer the refrigerants from the appliances to recovery tanks.
 (This process is known as “recovering” refrigerants.)
-After learning about our initial Coolest Recycling Drive in 2023, Hudson Technologies generously agreed to do the recovery work for Coolest Recycling Drives.
-For our 2024 drives, they did not charge us for the refrigerant recovery work (which some companies charge $6 to $9 to perform) and moreover they paid us for the pounds of refrigerant that were collected.
-If Hudson Technologies is unable to provide this service at your location, you could hire another company to do the work or find someone in the HVAC trade with Section 608 certification and hire them.
+After learning about our initial Coolest Recycling Drive in 2023, Hudson Technologies generously agreed to do the recovery work for our Coolest Recycling Drive in the spring of 2024.
+They did not charge us for the refrigerant recovery work (which some companies charge $6 to $9 to perform) and moreover they paid us for the pounds of refrigerant that were collected.
+In the autumn of 2024, JGS Recycling and Hauling provided the recovery services for the Woodbury Coolest Recycling Drive.
+Drive sponsors could hire another company to do the recovery work or find someone in the HVAC trade with Section 608 certification and hire them.
 A prominently displayed environmental safety notice is required to dispose of the metals in the appliances.

 Metal Recycling.
 After the refrigerant is removed from all of the appliances, there are two options for recycling the metals.
 The quick and easy option is to sell them whole to a scrap metal dealer as “light iron”.
 A more labor intensive option is to separate out the cords, copper piping, aluminum piping, compressors, and so forth, and sell them separately to a scrap metal dealer.
 The latter option requires more work, but it creates higher value recycling materials that sell for significantly more money.